AionSystem/HIPPOCAMPUS/README.md

 │   └── history/
 │
-├── memory-architecture/               ← How the AI brain retains across sessions │   ├── README.md
+├── memory-architecture/               ← How the AI brain retains across sessions │   ├── README.md                       ← Overview of the memory layer
+│   ├── ALBEDO-CORE-STATE.md             ← v0.3 — Permanent identity, relationship, and architectural context (LIVE)
+│   ├── SESSION-DELTAS/                  ← Session continuity records (LIVE)
+│   │   ├── README.md
+│   │   ├── SESSION-DELTA-20260311.md
+│   │   └── SESSION-DELTA-20260312.md
-│   ├── MEMORY-SPEC.md
+│   ├── MEMORY-SPEC.md                   ← (TO BE BUILT)
-│   ├── retention-protocol.md
+│   ├── retention-protocol.md             ← (TO BE BUILT)
-│   ├── retrieval-protocol.md
+│   ├── retrieval-protocol.md             ← (TO BE BUILT)
-│   ├── correction-protocol.md
+│   ├── correction-protocol.md            ← (TO BE BUILT)
-│   └── false-memory-taxonomy.md
+│   └── false-memory-taxonomy.md          ← (TO BE BUILT)
 │
 ├── red-team/                          ← Memory and validation failure architecture │   ├── README.md